lukeed/awesome-cloudflare-workers/readme.md

 A curated list of awesome articles & code for [Cloudflare Workers](https://workers.cloudflare.com/).
 They are similar to [browsers' Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), but in the cloud--flare.

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
-(A bit different, since the CSV dump contains many other links that didn't make the 'awesome' list.)
+(A bit different, since the [CSV bookmark dump](https://github.com/tomByrer/awesome-cloudflare-workers/blob/master/cloudflare-workers-bookmarks.csv#L1) contains *many* other links that didn't make the 'awesome' list.)

 Please use the [Link Suggestion Form](https://airtable.com/shryEZ28iLgjBbTCE) to add an URL to this list.
-Use Issues only to fix something, suggest a new catgory, tag, etc.
+To fix something, suggest a new catgory, tag, etc, reach me on Twitter.

 ## Contents